 For Boxer & Gerson attorney Nakano, it was a chance to renew ties with an organization she first came across as a law school student at the University of San Francisco in 2014.
 Among Instituto Laboral’s many community programs is an arrangement for clients coming to their organization for assistance in resolving wage and hour disputes.
 It pairs them with advanced law students who are able to represent the clients in front of the labor commissioner on a pro bono basis.

 For Nakano, it was a real world taste of what awaited her in the legal field, made all the sweeter by winning the case for the client who was seeking to recover wages that had been denied him by his former employer.
-(Photo below shows him gifting her with a painting of his in appreciation of her effort.)

 “That was a happy occasion for all of us,” she said.
 “It made going to this event feel like I’d come full circle.”